benc-uk/blog/_posts/2019-09-07-load-testing.md

   }
 };
 ```
-Adding thresholds is optional but can be used to mark the run as "failed" when certain metrics fall outside specific parameters.
+The thresholds section is optional but can be used to mark the run as "failed" when certain metrics fall outside specific parameters.

 When it comes to running from a Continuous Deployment (CD) pipeline, chances are your build-runner/agent won't have k6 installed, but you can work around that.
 I use Azure YAML Pipelines (and the Microsoft hosted agents),  so here's an example step with a snippet of bash to include in your pipeline, that gets k6 binary and runs your test
 ```yaml